An age of intimacy

 We all like to catch a spring scent and hear birdsong and research confirms the value of nature in terms of emotional and mental health and wellbeing.
 So, make space for wildlife.
-It is is always thirsty, and even a small pond sparks human curiosity too.
+It is always thirsty, and even a small pond sparks human curiosity.
 Integrating the ecological life with the sensory and social life of the place needs thought, but it’s not difficult.

 Finally, remember that a new age of intimacy is about strengthening family bonds as well as the community.
 Spaces devoted to nature and recreation support both.
 When you ask people what green space means to them, their response is often visceral.
 They will say that is where they get to know their children, and their children get to know them.

 Kirstin Taylor is a director with LDA Design, and leads our Glasgow team.